downfa11/cursus/docs/reference/benchmark.md

 ## Purpose and Scope

-This document explains how to use the built-in benchmarking tool to measure go-broker's throughput, latency, and system behavior under load.
+This document explains how to use the built-in benchmarking tool to measure cursus's throughput, latency, and system behavior under load.
 The benchmark tool simulates realistic workloads with configurable numbers of concurrent producers and consumers, partitions, and message counts.

 For information about performance tuning configuration parameters that affect benchmark results, see [Performance Tuning](./performance.md).

 ## Benchmark Tool Overview

-The go-broker benchmarking system consists of three primary components:
+The cursus benchmarking system consists of three primary components:

 ### Component